conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

     - {{ pin_compatible("numpy") }}
 ```

-With MPI, openmpi is required for the build platform, but mpich is not required (see [example](https://github.com/conda-forge/mpi4py-feedstock/blob/743d379c4a04/recipe/meta.yaml#L37)):
+With MPI, openmpi is required for the build platform as the compiler wrappers are binaries, but mpich is not required as the compiler wrappers are scripts (see [example](https://github.com/conda-forge/mpi4py-feedstock/blob/743d379c4a04/recipe/meta.yaml#L37)):

 ```yaml
 requirements: